 Alfred John Southwell

-Alfred John Southwell was born in East Dean in about 1833.
+Alfred John Southwell was born in East Dean, Hampshire in about 1833.
 No record can be traced of his baptism, nor confirmation of the full date of birth.
-He was the second of eleven children born to William Southwell (1799–1867) and his wife Martha née Pritchard (1800–1885).
+He was the second of seven children born to William Southwell (1799–1867) and his wife Martha née Pritchard (1801–1885).

 On 13 August 1862, Alfred (aged 29) married 30-year old Sarah Ann Rogers at St Michael & All Angels Church, Lyndhurst.
 Sarah was the daughter of James and Sarah Rogers originally from Mottisfont.
 James Rogers was a carpenter, and possibly Alfred’s employer.